 Google Analytics Audits

 Less than 10% of Google Analytics installations are providing marketing teams with accurate data.
-What would it mean for your brand to know it’s tracking the right data accurately?

 What is in a Google Analytics Audit?

 The purpose of a Google Analytics audit is to compare what you have now with what your team needs to be successful.